 - Debug info paths

-Provides a tree view that simplifies navigation through the debug paths in the debug information of the source file.
+Provides a tree view that simplifies navigation through the debug paths found in the debug information of the source file.

 - Apply Changes